European stocks take break after rally, German utilities shine

 By Danilo Masoni

-MILAN, Oct 12 European shares ended marginally lower on Monday after reaching one-month highs in a rally last week, with civil aerospace stocks leading the fallers and German utilities soaring after concerns over nuclear costs eased.
+MILAN, Oct 12 European shares were slightly lower on Monday after reaching one-month highs in a rally last week, with civil aerospace stocks leading the fallers and German utilities soaring after concerns over nuclear costs eased.

-The pan-European FTSEurofirst 300 index fell 0.17 percent and the euro zone's blue-chip Euro STOXX 50 index was 0.09 percent lower.
-The two indexes were up more than 4 percent so far this month.
+The pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX 50 index both fell around 0.2 percent.
+The two indexes are up more than 4 percent so far this month.

 Traders said it was no surprise that some investors were taking profits following last week's gains, while Japanese markets were closed for a holiday and the United States was celebrating Columbus Day.